katetrahan/tracksuggester/README.md

 # Track Suggester

+#### Description

-#### This site is a Track Suggester.
+This site is a Track Suggester.
 This webpage will take input from the user and will show the result after the user's answers have been submitted.
 The site is used to tell the user which language they should learn while at Epicodus.
 Version 1: 11/17/17

 #### By Kate Trahan

-## Description
+## Setup

 This application is a survey about the languages offered at Epicodus.
 Open index.html in your favorite browser after downloading or cloning https://github.com/katetrahan/tracksuggester.git from GitHub, and have fun!